Module aws_lambda_powertools.metrics.provider.datadog

 ----------

-metric_tags: Dict[str, Any]
+metric_tags: dict[str, Any]

 A dictionary containing metric-specific tags.

-default_tags: Dict[str, Any]
+default_tags: dict[str, Any]

 A dictionary containing default tags applicable to all metrics.